The Feng Shui Adjustment

 Act II: Rebalancing the Energy

-With the air of someone maneuvering a prized piece of furniture, Joanne wrapped a reassuringly strong arm around Chloe's slender waist and raised the spoon above her right shoulder.
+With the air of someone manoeuvring a prized piece of furniture, Joanne wrapped a reassuringly strong arm around Chloe's slender waist and raised the spoon above her right shoulder.

 “Sometimes,” Joanne declared, delivering a swift, well-aimed swat, “radical measures are required.”

-“Oh, you’re kidding me—ouch!
+“You have to be kidding me.
+Ouch!
 I suppose you’re going to tell me this is the fire element, are you?”
 Chloe squawked, her cheeks flushing both fore and aft.

-“Exactly,” Joanne said crisply, punctuating each word with a sharp whack.
+“Exactly,” Joanne said crisply, punctuating each word with further sharp whacks.
 “Transformation, passion, renewal.
 Feel the negativity burning away?”

 Chloe kicked her feet in protest.
 From her preposterously vulnerable position, it certainly felt like something was starting to ignite.

-“Oh, and the mirror?”
-Joanne added smoothly, her voice dripping with mischief.
-“It reflects the corrected energy back into the room, amplifying the effect—and your experience.”
+“Oh yes.
+And let's not forget the mirror,” Joanne added smoothly, her voice dripping with mischief.
+“It reflects the corrected energy back into the room, amplifying the effect of your experience.”

-“More like amplifying my humiliation!”
+“More like amplifying the humiliation!”
 Chloe groaned, squirming as another flurry of spanks landed, the mirror capturing every moment of her thorough transformation.

 “But of course, to fully realign your energy, we need to expose the areas where the chi flows most freely.
 The air element is all about freedom.
 By lowering the barriers, we allow the chi to circulate.”

-“Oh.
-My.
-God.
+“Oh — my — God.
 Not my Lululemons!”
-Chloe yelped as she felt her clothing sliding swiftly down.
-The sensation of cool air wafting over bare bottom, left no doubt that Joanne was serious.
+Chloe yelped as she felt her pants yanked down.
+The cool waft of air on suddenly bare skin was immediate, intimate — and mortifying.
+There was no mistaking it now.
+Joanne was deadly serious.

-With an unseemly tangle of lycra and lace bundled around her knees, the heavy wooden spoon now had an unhindered path to its target, and Chloe's protests grew more urgent.
+The heavy wooden spoon now enjoyed an unhindered path to its delectable target, delivering stinging judgement with unyielding determination.
+Chloe's protests grew more urgent.

 “This is insane!
 I can’t believe you’re doing this!”

-In the mirror, Chloe watched the spoon rise and fall, each stinging spank warming her behind to a delightful shade of cherry red.
-Seeing herself like this—humbled, wriggling, and slightly ridiculous—gave her pause.
-She had truly been acting like a brat earlier, she reflected.
-Perhaps this whole “energy” thing wasn’t such nonsense after all.
+In the mirror, Chloe saw her face blushing almost as much as her bottom, her disarrayed fringe clinging damply to her temples.
+In the background the spoon rose and fell, each stinging spank warming her punished behind.
+Seeing herself like this — humbled, wriggling — gave her pause.
+She truly had been acting like a brat earlier, she reflected.
+Perhaps this whole energy thing wasn’t such nonsense after all.

 At last, Joanne set the spoon gently onto the rug.

 “There.
 Much better.
-You’ve just undergone a complete energetic reset.”
+You’ve just undergone a fully balanced reset.”

-Chloe yanked up her yoga pants and panties in such a frantic tug she gave herself a brief, accidental wedgie, letting out a startled squeak as she wriggled and hastily smoothed her outfit.
+Chloe yanked up her yoga pants and panties in such a frantic tug that she gave herself an accidental wedgie, letting out a startled squeak as she wriggled and hastily smoothed her outfit.

 “You—you are insane!
-Absolutely insane!” she exclaimed, her cheeks flushed with a mix of indignation and embarrassment.
+Absolutely insane!” she exclaimed, her cheeks flushed with a mix of vexation and embarrassment.

 Joanne gave a serene smile.
 “You’ll thank me later.”

 Chloe folded her arms, cheeks glowing crimson, a retort rising — but she hesitated.
 The apartment did feel… lighter.
-Her own restless agitation had softened, somehow.
+Her own restless agitation had softened.

 “Hmph,” Chloe muttered, half to herself.
 “We’ll see about that.”